 Negotiation

-In Gloucestershire and the Cotswolds, negotiated settlements frequently provide a quicker, more proportionate route to land assembly while reducing cost and dispute risk.
+Negotiated settlements frequently provide a quicker, more proportionate route to land assembly while reducing cost and dispute risk.

-We advise both landowners and acquiring authorities on strategic negotiation in the context of Compulsory Purchase Orders, ensuring that planning position, valuation considerations and long-term land interests are properly understood before formal powers are exercised.
+We advise both landowners and acquiring authorities on strategic negotiation in the context of Compulsory Purchase Orders, ensuring that the planning position, valuation considerations and long-term land interests are properly understood before formal powers are exercised.

 CASE STUDY